 Employees and supervisors need to know who to contact in the event of an injury, so it is important to create a communication policy.
 The point person responsible for reporting claims at your company must act urgently.

 Proper employee classification

-This step is often overlooked by many businesses, but it’s important to remember that high workers’ compensation rates are often due to classification errors.
+This step is often not a priority by many businesses, but it’s important to remember that high workers’ compensation rates are often due to classification errors.

 Each type of business has its own overall rate.
-However, every employee will be charged an additional cost for their compensation and their classification.
+However, every employee will pay an additional cost for their workers comp and their classification.

 A bookkeeper working for a construction company shouldn’t be classified in the same bracket as a construction worker because they aren’t at the same risk.
 Double-checking to ensure everyone is correctly classified can save you a lot of money.